Arab tribal insurgency in Eastern Syria: 2025

 On 20 January 2025, gunmen reportedly affiliated with al-Hafl crossed the Euphrates River and launched an attack on SDF checkpoints and headquarters in the towns of Diban and Abu Hamam using rocket-propelled grenades (RPGs).
 This assault resulted in injuries to three SDF fighters, who were later transported to Omar Military Hospital for medical treatment.
 A tribal faction led by al-Hafl advocated for an Arab uprising against the SDF.
 In retaliation, the SDF confronted the tribal fighters with fighters from Al-Hasakah to Deir ez-Zor.
 By the end of the following day, the SDF had all positions.
 The subsequent week saw Asayish initiate a security operation that led to multiple arrests.

-On 14 August 2025, clashes erupted between the SDF and Arab Tribal and Clan Forces insurgents; during the clashes, an Arab militant was killed, three others were injured and six SDF members were captured.
+On 14 August, clashes broke out between the SDF and Syrian Army forces in Deir ez-Zor, amid reports of government armour heading eastwards.
+Machine guns and mortar fire were reported, injuring some Syrian Army soldiers as well as local fishermen.
+The pro-government news outlet Enab Baladi reported that one civilian was killed.
+On the same day the SOHR reported on tribal fighters, led by Abu Hatem Shaqra's 86th Division, which abducted six off-duty SDF fighters in a pharmacy in the town of Gharanij.
+The following clashes, which included mortar fire coming from government-controlled areas, lead to the death of one tribal fighter and injury of three more, while one SDF vehicle was seized.
+Two kidnapped members were released later on the same day, while the four others were freed on 16 August.
+The SDF increased its military presence in the region with over 100 military vehicles and YAT special forces after the events.

+On 24 August, the SDF reported that "armed groups affiliated with the Damascus government" launched an attack on a military post of the al-Kasra Military Council in the town of al-Junaynah, Deir ez-Zor's western countryside, violating the ceasefire.